St. Elisabethen Hospital Frankfurt am Main

 About the hospital

-Twelve medical departments, four certified centres, extensive networks and collaborations, and 800 motivated and highly qualified employees provide high-quality medical care and care.
+Twelve medical departments, four certified centers, extensive networks and collaborations, and 800 motivated and highly qualified employees provide high-quality medical care and care.
 With a total capacity of 200 beds, about 9,000 inpatients and more than 22,000 outpatients are treated annually in specialized clinic departments.

 Is foot surgery available at the clinic?